 With your consent, you can have one common medical record that can be securely accessed by caregivers at:

-If you're an Allina patient, a MyChart e-Visit can give you answers about conditions including back pain, diarrhea, fatigue, headache, heartburn, rash, red eye, colds, flu, sinus problems, urinary problems and vaginal discharge.
+If you're an Allina Health patient, a MyChart e-Visit can give you answers about conditions like diarrhea, heartburn, red eye, colds, flu and sinus problems.
 We'll respond with a diagnosis and treatment plan within one hour, 7 a.m. to 9 p.m. seven days a week.

 Retail health clinics, such as MinuteClinic, located in grocery and drug stores are another option.
 For more about MinuteClinic, visit minuteclinic.com.